Enhancing Generative Networks for Chest Anomaly Localization through Automatic Registration-Based Unpaired-to-Pseudo-Paired Training Data Translation: Introduction

 In IT-PRBA and IT-DPRBA, we introduce bilaterally symmetrical data augmentation (BA), which further improves the performance of GAN-IT for AL-CXR by addressing data imbalance in CXR images containing left/right lung lesions.
 BA converts an image of the left (right) lung into that of the right (left) lung at the pixel level in the standardized/registered domain.
 It effectively augments disease data by creating a hypothetical patient with a disease on the other side from a patient with a disease in only one of the left and right lungs.
 BA is easily implemented owing to the reversible nature of the proposed registration techniques.

-We evaluated IT-PRBA and IT-DPRBA by integrating them into state-of-the-art GAN-IT models, namely, CycleGAN \citep{zhu2017unpaired} and contrastive unpaired translation (CUT) \citep{park2020contrastive}.
+We evaluated IT-PRBA and IT-DPRBA by integrating them into GAN-IT models, namely, CycleGAN \cite{zhu2017unpaired} and contrastive unpaired translation (CUT) \cite{park2020contrastive}.
 We observed that the AL-CXR performance (e.g., for tuberculosis or consolidation shadow cases) is considerably improved when applying our proposal.
-The source code is available at \url{https://github.com/kskim-phd/IT-DPRBA}.